Timothy Deasy: Falling ill and death

 Born in County Cork, Ireland, February 20, 1839.
 He fought oppression, tyranny, and foreign domination on the battlefields of three nations.

-As a member of the Lawrence City Council and Massachusetts House of Reperesentatives, he was a man to whom the Irish looked for leadership, action and direction as a soldier, statesman, businessman.
+As a member of the Lawrence City Council and Massachusetts House of Representatives, he was a man to whom the Irish looked for leadership, action and direction as a soldier, statesman, businessman.

 Fenian Captain Timothy Deasy served his country, homeland, state and city well.